plow-technologies/plowtech-blog/posts/groundhog-tutorial.md

 The sump pump quickly empties the pit of water, thus removing groundwater before it can reach the level of the floor.
 However, the pump can be damaged by leaving it to run unsubmerged, as it will overheat.

-Instead of keeping one eye always on the pit to see when the pump should be plugged in, your friendly author is rigging an automation system.
+Instead of keeping one eye always on the pit to see when the pump should be plugged in, your friendly author is rigging an automation system (It's not done yet, thus the lack of a code link).
 The simple but boring way would be to rig a float switch (which closes when water reaches a certain level) to a relay which would switch the pump on and off.
 The fun way is to connect a couple of float switches (one for the high water mark at which we start pumping, and one for the low water mark at which the pump is switched off) to a Raspberry Pi.
 The automation system on the Pi will, of course, be written in Haskell.